Spinach and Basil Stuffed Shells with Creamy Fontina Sauce

 Preparing the Greens

 To get started with the stuffed shells, first prepare the veggies in the filling.
-We used Swiss chard (because we love it and it looked beautiful at the grocery store) but any dark green, such as kale or spinach, would work just as well.
-Separate the chard leaves from their tough ribs, discard the ribs and give the leaves a rough chop.
+We used a mix of Swiss chard and spinach (because we love them and they looked beautiful at the grocery store) but any dark green, such as kale, would work just as well.
+For chard and kale, separate the any leaves from their tough ribs, discard the ribs and give the leaves a rough chop.
 Heat up a large skillet on medium-high and add a little olive oil.
 Sauté the sliced scallions, followed by the garlic, just until both are tender and fragrant, and add the chard along with a little salt and pepper.

 The greens should only take a couple of minutes to soften, but can take six to eight minutes if you’re using something hardier such as curly kale.
 Just cook them until they’re nice and tender but still bright green.
 Set then pan aside and let the mixture cool to room temperature.